Rule 5101:9-22-16 | Employee access to confidential personal information.

 (1) Criteria for accessing confidential personal information.

 Personal information systems of the Ohio department of job and family services (ODJFS) are managed on a "need-to-know" basis whereby the information owner determines the level of access required for an employee of the agency to fulfill his or her job duties.
 The determination of access to confidential personal information shall be approved by the employee's supervisor and the information owner before providing the employee with access to confidential personal information within a personal information system.
-The agency shall establish procedures for determining a revision to an employee's access to confidential personal information upon a change to that employee's job duties including, but not limited to, transfer or termination.
-Whenever an employee's job duties no longer require access to confidential personal information in a personal information system, the employee's access to confidential personal information shall be removed.
+The agency shall establish procedures for determining a revision to an employee's access to confidential personal information upon a change to that employee's job duties (including as a result of a job transfer) or separation from employment.
+Whenever an employee's job duties no longer require access to confidential personal information in a personal information system, the employee's access to confidential personal information shall be promptly removed.

 (2) Individual's request for his or her own confidential personal information.